 These Turkey Burgers are an easy recipe for the grill.
-Made with ground turkey, spinach, feta, and tasty seasonings, they cook up perfectly juicy.
-Say hello to your latest healthy dinner option!
+Made with ground turkey, spinach, feta, and tasty seasonings, they cook up perfectly moist.
+Great for lunch, dinner, or backyard gatherings!

 Every summer I look back and ask myself if I’ve gotten good use out of my grill.
 I find that it’s a crucial part of summer.
 Like flip-flops and painted toes.
 They’re all a must.

 One of these days, I swear I’m just going to serve a steak and some hamburgers without doctoring them up.
 This isn’t one of those times, though.
 Lol.
 Because honestly, who wants burgers seasoned with only salt and pepper?
 Zzzzzzzz.
 These are the best turkey burgers and a great change up from beef burgers!

 Best Turkey Burgers – Why We Love Them!

 - Flavor.
 The saltiness of the feta cheese in the meaty burger, all topped with creamy mayo, crisp cucumber, and red onion is amazing.
 Deliciousness in every bite.

 - The burger stays nice and moist.
 Ground turkey can be kind of dry, but the addition of spinach, feta, and olive oil help keep the moisture in.
 Nobody wants a dry burger!

 - They’re really easy to prep ahead of time.
 In fact, they need it.
 Put them together in the morning, then have dinner cooked up in 10 minutes.

 Grilled Turkey Burgers – Recipe Tips

 - Don’t skip refrigerating the burgers – this turkey burger recipe requires the burgers to chill for at least 4 hours prior to cooking, otherwise they might not hold together once they’re thrown on the grill.
 If you find yourself short on time, people have had luck in the past with covering them and putting them in the freezer for 20 minutes, but I haven’t tried this.